the-accidental/bristech_talk/README.md

 # 3D Photogrammetry Reconstruction Example

 Example scripts and data from my Bristech talk.
-Slides at www.iainwallace.co.uk
+Slides at https://iainwallace.co.uk/2018/04/01/bristech-talk-april-2018/

 ## Prerequisites

+The below are tested on Ubuntu 16.04, but will also work in a Cygwin environment with [Windows MVE binaries](https://www.gcc.tu-darmstadt.de/home/proj/mve/) and appropriate changes to the scripts.
+I've not tested on my Mac, but it should work.

 Clone and build MVE in this directory: